phillipberndt/pqiv/README.markdown

    shown before the current one
  * Added a new action `set_cursor_auto_hide()` to automatically hide the pointer when it is not moved for some time
+ * Support an `actions` section in the configuration file for default actions

 pqiv 2.6
  * Added --enforce-window-aspect-ratio